ptribble/jattack/README.md

 Rather than falling from above, rows of pieces rise from below.
 You can swap a piece with it's neighbour on the same horizontal line.
-If you create a run of 3 identical pieces, they're removed from the board.
+If you create a run of 3 or more identical pieces, they're removed from the board.

 As time goes on, the game moves faster.
 The aim is to survive as long as possible.